 Day 4 > Northern lowlands Today we could have a resit at the bird-of-paradise display sites or simply bird in pursuit of some of the more elusive species already mentioned above.
 We could monitor known incubation mounds of the Collared Brushturkey from the comfort of a palm-frond hide, spend time near suitable fruit-dropping trees to seek prolonged views of Northern Cassowary, work stretches of small forest streams for the rare Forest Bittern, or just sit quietly at the edge of sago-swamp in the dire hope of coming to grips with the secretive New Guinea Flightless Rail.
 Other sought-after birds that have been recorded here include the rare New Guinea Eagle, Shovel-billed Kookaburra, and Pesquet's Parrot.
 Breakfast, lunch, dinner and overnight in tented camp.

-Day 6 > Sentani We shall enjoy breakfast in our Sentani hotel and transfer you to Sentani Airport to check you in for the first morning flight to Jakarta or alternative destination.
+Day 7 > Sentani Following a pre-dawn breakfast in our Sentani hotel, there shall be a final opportunity to spend some potentially rewarding time around Lake Sentani before transferring you to Sentani Airport to check you in for the first morning flight to Jakarta or alternative destination.

 ❯Read on about the birdlife of the northern lowlands of New Guinea.

 ❯Read on about our birding walk in the northern lowlands of New Guinea.

 ❯Browse our checklist of the birds of West Papua